There are several types of Hocho knives, each designed for specific purposes such as cutting vegetables, fish, etc.

 How to maintain the sharpness of your home-use Hocho knives

 Even a super quality, authentic Hocho knife can easily be as dull as a cheap one if sharpening is not done properly.
-Though you can buy a whetstone (Toishi 砥石) and try sharpening your Hocho by yourself, it may actually be more "challenging” than you expect.
-Many people fail in proper sharpening and spoil their Hocho in a short time (like I did.)
+Though you can buy a whetstone (Toishi 砥石) and try sharpening your Hocho by yourself, it may actually be more "challenging" than you expect.
+Many people fail to properly sharpen and spoil their Hocho in a short time (like I did).
+To maintain the sharpness of traditional Hocho knives, it's suggested that you seek service at a Hocho shop.
+The sharpening fee typically ranges from 600 to 1500 JP Yen.